sdmoran/sigmapi-web/docs/api/Mafia/v0/Mafia_v0.md

     'revealed_role': Role,             // The player's role, as revealed, if it has been
                                        //     revealed; null otherwise
     'secret_info':   SecretPlayerInfo, // Further information about the player.
 Non-null if
-                                       // the logged-in user is this player or has moderator
+                                       //     and only if the logged-in user is this player,
-                                       // privelages; null otherwise
+                                       //     the loggin-in user has moderator privelages, or
+                                       //     the game is finished
     'actual_role':   Role              // Player's true role.
-Non-null if the logged-in user
+Non-null if and only if the
-                                       //    has moderator privelages; null otherwise }
+                                       //    logged-in user has moderator privelages or the
+                                       //    game is finished }
 ```